TheAndrewCWang/blog/src/content/blog/en/2024-06-30-venture-capital-is-a-pyramid-scheme.md

 tolerance are required.
 Founders will get a lead investor who will seek co-investors to fill the round.
 Getting co-investors reduces the risk for the lead investor.

-Secondly, after a startup gets to around Series B, growth-stage investors will buy out more of the company but also much of the early-stage investors' shares.
-This is how early-stage investors profit.
+Secondly, after a startup gets to around Series B, growth-stage investors will buy out more of the company.

 Finally -- again the company isn't profitable -- the company goes public or is acquired.
 If the company goes public/IPO, the company will most likely crash.
 A lot of startups have grand engineered visions but are mostly sales teams propping